dipy/dipy/doc/devel/gitwash/maintainer_workflow.rst

     git log --oneline --graph
     git log -p upstream-rw/master..

-The first line above just shows the history in a compact way, with a text representation of the history graph.
+The first line above just compactly shows the history, with a text representation of the history graph.
 The second line shows the log of commits excluding those that can be reached from trunk (``upstream-rw/master``), and including those that can be reached from current HEAD (implied with the ``..`` at the end).
-So, it shows the commits unique to this branch compared to trunk.
+So, it shows the commits unique to this branch compared to the trunk.
 The ``-p`` option shows the diff for these commits in patch form.

 Push to trunk